 - 1. The basics: Includes the definition of a function, notation, domain and range, and graphs of functions. - 2.
-Linear functions: Includes slopes, the general equation for a straight line, slope-intercept form, graphing, linear inequalities, and linear models. - 3.
-Quadratic functions and how they can apply to economic models (e.g. a simple monopoly model). - 4.
-Polynomials: Includes factoring polynomials, division, and rational functions (these skills are often employed in Econ 3070).
+Linear functions: Includes slopes, the general equation for a straight line, slope-intercept form, graphing, linear inequalities, and linear models.

-- 5. Exponential and logarithmic functions used extensively in intermediate economics courses (e.g. when presenting positive, monotonic transformations). - 6.
+- 3. Quadratic functions and how they can apply to economic models (e.g. a simple monopoly model, a simple least-squares problem). - 4.
+Polynomials: Includes factoring polynomials, division, and rational functions (these skills are often employed in Econ 3070). - 5.
+Exponential and logarithmic functions used extensively in intermediate economics courses (e.g. when presenting positive, monotonic transformations). - 6.
 Important function properties and techniques: Includes products and quotients, shifting functions, and composite functions.

-When in doubt, consult the syllabus.
+When in doubt, check the syllabus.
 Email me if it doesn't answer your question(s).
-Please allow me 24 hours to respond.
+Please allow me at least 24 hours to respond.